How Much Work is a 3 Unit Course?

 According to the UC Davis General Catalog (see this link), units of credit are assigned to courses based on 1 unit of credit for three hours of work by the student per week.
 Usually this means one hour of lecture or discussion led by the instructor and two hours of outside preparation by the student.
 In the case of SAS004, the course is 3 units.

 Either way, in the first Wednesday class, the first movie, Chinatown, will be screened.
 Students work on their Movie Log assignment during the movie and in the following week.
-Students should read the next reading before their next discussion section.
-At the next discussion section, 3-4 students will give presentations about the screened movie and there will be discussion about the movie and reading.
+Students should read the assigned documents for their discussion section and prepare to advocate for their stakeholder position.
+At the next discussion section, students will engage in one-on-one and group discussion about the topic for the week.
 Movie logs are due at the beginning of the next Wednesday class.
-Finally, the professor wraps up the topic by giving a presentation about the previous week's topic.
-Some students find lectures boring, but the student consensus of the pilot course in 2005 was that students wanted to hear the professor's scholarship and perspective as one aspect of the course.
+Finally, the professor wraps up the topic by either giving a lecture or assigning a video podcast about the previous week's topic.
+Most students prefer the video podcasts, because they can be any time and referred to in the future when preparing for the final exam.
 Then it is on the next screening and the cycle repeats itself.

 There is no textbook for this course, but there are a variety of readings drawn from different sources.
 A complete list of the readings with guidance on how to obtain each reading and when to read them can be found on the SAS004 readings page.